 Lids that fit snugly will keep moisture in the pot.
 A tempered-glass lid lets cooks keep an eye on simmering dishes, which helps reduce boil-overs.

 Pre-Packaged Sets or Hand-Picked Pieces?

 Many manufacturers sell matching starter sets with 5, 8, or even 10 commonly used pieces for a budget price.
-However, you often get pieces you don’t need, and the same material doesn’t always work well for every cooking task.
+However, you you may not have space or need a large set, and the same material doesn’t always work well for every cooking task.

-- You may be better off buying fewer individual pieces in different materials–for example, a large anodized aluminum sauté pan with high sides may work better for you than an omelet pan if you make more stir-fries than egg dishes.
+- You may be better off buying fewer individual pieces in different materials -- for example, a large aluminum sauté pan with high sides may work better for you than an omelet pan if you make more stir-fries than egg dishes.

 - You will most likely need a few more items, such as a vegetable steamer in either stainless steel or bamboo, or a roasting pan with a rack.

-Bottom line: you could end up spending less money by choosing good-quality individual pieces that match the kind of cooking you do.
+Bottom line: Choose good-quality individual pieces or sets that match the kind of cooking you do.